michaelw-0615/fr24-query-master/README.md

 ## Prerequisites and dependencies
 To run this repo as a project, you need:

-- A FR24 API access token.
+- An FR24 API access token.
 This is obtained via subscription to the API service (note: not the flight tracker map subscription!).
 - Python>=3.9.6

 Create a virtual environment for code execution: